TrumpIntelligenceOfficial/Trump-Intelligence/README.md

 </p>

 <p align="center">
-  A sophisticated artificial intelligence chatbot that emulates the unique communication style of the 45th President of the United States.
+  A sophisticated artificial intelligence chatbot that emulates the unique communication style of the 45th and 47th President of the United States.
 </p>

 <p align="center">